Addict, millionaire Mark Lyon dies while serving 15-year prison term

 Mark Lyon has died.
 The former property whizz kid and multi-millionaire turned deviant and drug addict was taken from prison to hospital where he breathed his last over the weekend.

-The Herald has been told he was in Waikeria Prison in Waikato when became gravely unwell.
+The Herald has been told he was in Tongariro Prison in Waikato when became gravely unwell.
 He was transferred to Waikato Hospital where he died over the weekend in his mid-60s.

 Lyon was 59 in 2014 when sentenced to 15 years in prison for a range of drug and sex-related charges, including offences against girls as young as 14.